About the CAL Certification Program generally:

 In addition, the program requires a mentored teaching experience and the development of a teaching portfolio.
 Part of the purpose of the program is to prepare graduate students to teach in a range of institutions such as community colleges, liberal arts colleges, research-intensive universities, etc.

-The program supplements the student’s degree program and, in many cases, can be completed without additional credits or teaching duties.
-The program can be tailored to meet the needs and goals of individual participants.
-It is designed to provide coherence for the varied teaching experiences of graduate students.
-This certification program also offers graduate assistants a way of documenting their developing expertise as teachers.
-The materials developed in the portfolio, along with the certificate and a possible designation on the student’s transcript, are designed to assist graduates seeking employment in an increasingly competitive job market.
+This certification program offers students a way of documenting their developing expertise as teachers.
+The materials developed in the teaching portfolio, along with the certificate and possible designation on the studentʼs transcript, may assist graduates seeking employment in an increasingly competitive job market.

 Principles and Practices of Language Teaching